-Having grown up in the city, my list for things to do in Santa Cruz could go on and on (especially in terms of places to eat!).
+Having grown up in the city, my list for the best things to do in Santa Cruz could go on and on (especially in terms of places to eat!).

 This list covers not just the city of Santa Cruz but the county as well, including places like Capitola, Aptos, and Felton.
 With around 276,000 residents these days, Santa Cruz County is becoming a bustling medium-sized hotspot in California.

-Santa Cruz is the place to go for people coming from ‘over the hill’ as we used to say growing up (i.e. from San Jose and San Francisco).
+Santa Cruz is the place to go for people coming from ‘over the hill’ as we used to say growing up (aka from San Jose and San Francisco).
 And it’s not hard to see why.

-There’s a lot to love about Santa Cruz – the beaches, the healthy cuisine, our love for local businesses and lack of chain stores.
+There’s a lot to love about Santa Cruz – the beaches, the healthy cuisine, our love for local businesses, and the lack of chain stores.

 These are my top recommendations for what to do in Santa Cruz, whether you’re a local or just passing through!